-1 Introduction
+5 1 Introduction

-Oxygen concentration below the permanent thermocline in the ocean is a result of the transport of oxygen from the surface mixed layer into the ocean interior (ventilation) and the local consumption of oxygen in the context of biological productivity and sinking organic matter (microbial respiration).
-Regions of sluggish ventilation can be found in all ocean basins e.g. in the eastern parts of the tropical Pacific and Atlantic Ocean southeast/northeast of the subtropical gyre circulation (Luyten et al., 1983) and in the northern Indian Ocean due to the lack of ventilation from the north.
-Weak ventilation combined with high biological production in upwelling regions and thus enhanced oxygen consumption by sinking organic matter results consequently in very low levels of dissolved oxygen below the surface (Stramma et al., 2008; Gilly et al., 2013).
+Oxygen concentration at intermediate depth levels in the ocean is a result of the transport of oxygen from the surface mixed layer into the ocean interior (ventilation) and the local consumption of oxygen in the context of biological productivity and sinking organic matter (microbial respiration).
+In the south eastern parts of the tropical ocean poor ventilation south of the subtropical gyre circulation (Luyten et al., 1983) and in the northern Indian Ocean because the lack of ventilation from the north combined with high biological production in upwelling regions results in enhanced oxygen consumption by sinking organic matter and consequently very low levels of dissolved oxygen below the surface (Stramma et al., 2008; Gilly et al., 2013).
 These regions, so called oxygen minimum zones (OMZ) are characterized by low oxygen concentrations spanning a depth range of about 200-700 m depth (e.g. Karstensen et al. 2008).